bbli/cpp-git/README.md

 * git log: walk HEAD backwards , printing as you go along
     * filter
     * --stat = call "git status" between each commit
+* git branch
+    * -D branch_name: delete the branch
+    * -a: show all branches
+    * nothing: create a new branch and switch to it(Note this is different from default behavior)

 * git cat-file = take the hash and try to find the file.
 If found, read it in using read_file and print the contents